CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

 !!! note
     For ``k = 0`` the integral for computing the mean evaporation rate does not converge.
 In this case it is reasonable to change the lower bound of the integral to ``x=x^*``.
 The results remain the same except that the Gamma functions in the equations for ``a_{vent,\, 0}`` and ``b_{vent,\, 0}``, which are ``\Gamma(-1)`` and ``\Gamma(-1/2+3\beta_r/2)``, are replaced by the upper incomplete gamma function ``\Gamma(-1, (6 x^* / \overline{x}_r)^{1/3})`` and ``\Gamma(-1/2+3\beta_r/2, (6 x^* / \overline{x}_r)^{1/3})``, respectively.
 This issue and the suggested workaround are not mentioned in the paper.

-The two-moment parametrization of evaporation suffers from the similar numerical instability issues as the sedimentation scheme.
+The two-moment parameterization of evaporation suffers from the similar numerical instability issues as the sedimentation scheme.
 Thus, the same limiting algorithm as the sedimentation scheme is applied here to bound size distribution parameters.
 These limited parameters are then used to compute the mean raindrop mass by the following equation:
 ```math
 \begin{equation}
   \overline{x}_r = max \left(\overline{x}_{r,\, min} , min \left(\overline{x}_{r,\, max} , \frac{\rho q_{rai} \lambda_r}{N_0}\right)\right).